marymanruzhang/personal-portfolio-website/design-plan/design-journey.md

 > Explain what you revised in response to the Milestone 3 feedback

 Play with the form aligments
+I changed the alignment of the submit button so it would help guide the eye of the user more and also allow for them to think before pressing submit.

 ## Complete & Polished Website (Final Submission)